 - Send letter of engagement to client to sign and return.

 - Carefully peruse the contract, Form 1 and any other documents.

 - Ensure purchaser is getting the correct property – eg client to sign a plan of the property.

 - Obtain appropriate statutory searches.
 Check contract and Form 1 against searches.
 Get instructions if appropriate.

 - Ensure special conditions are met by the allocated due dates.

-- Attend the Lands Titles Office on settlement day to complete the Transaction.
+- Complete settlement (either electronically or at the Lands Titles Office) on the settlement day to complete the transaction.

 Please contact us for more information.